-Reflection #2 due Sunday by 11:59pm-Personal Narrative Proposal: Using your first reflection as a jumping off point, write a quick proposal (200-300 words) for your personal narrative.
-Your proposal should be ONE paragraph and address 1) your topic (what your main story will be) 2) your audience (graduate school, employer, myself, etc) 3) which type of narrative (graduate school, job application, artist statement, etc).
-4.)
-Your main argument.
+Reflection #2 due Saturday by 11:59pm-Personal Narrative Proposal: Write a quick proposal (200-300 words) for your personal narrative.
+Your proposal should be ONE paragraph and address 1) your topic 2) your audience 3) the genre of your essay.
 Be as specific as you can in this as that will help support you in the drafting process.
+As you begin drafting, this proposal might be revised to become the first paragraph of your essay.
+(Complete/Incomplete)